rebeccoder/cook-book/README.md

 7. In the "Manual Deployment" section of this page, made sure the master branch is selected and then click "Deploy Branch".

 8. The site is now successfully deployed.

+## Credits

+The Code Institute's Mini Project on Non-Relational Database Management Systems and the Introduction to Flask: The Flask Framework walkthrough was a big inspiration for the logic of this application

+Images were sourced through Google Image search.
+All credits for these remain with the original photographers.

+A huge thank you to my Mentor Richard for his wisdom and knowledge and encouragement throughout!

+Also a huge thanks to all the tutors a code institute for all their help when debugging my code